Back from the Brink: A Life Lesson in Never Giving Up

 apply a positive spin to anything and everything

-I woke up dazed from my induced sedation on 20th May in Manchester Royal Infirmary.
+I woke up dazed from my induced sedation on 20th May 2016 in Manchester Royal Infirmary.
 I was somehow still alive if not kicking, my lower legs encased in cladding to segue them together pending several operations ahead, my upper body clamped in a near-suffocating brace to hold my back in position.
-But in that dreadful moment of realization I instinctively knew that if I was to make it through the tumultuously painful and rocky road ahead – myriad operations, endless medications and painkillers and excrutiatingly painful physio a given – and keep my sanity intact, I would have to apply a positive outlook/spin to anything and everything that entered my thoughts and not dwell for one moment on my predicament; rather, to view it as a temporary setback to be overcome.
+But in that dreadful moment of realization I intuitively knew that if I was to make it through the tumultuously painful and rocky road ahead – myriad operations, endless medications and painkillers and excrutiatingly painful physio a given – and keep my sanity intact, I would have to apply a positive outlook/spin to anything and everything that entered my thoughts, and not dwell for one moment on my predicament; rather, to view it as a temporary setback and challenge to be overcome.

-And even though my passion in raising awareness of Kombucha tea in the UK over the previous 12 years – quite the best job anyone could be gifted with having fallen into their lap (another long story!), and which had fueled and driven my life with joy for many years – now lay in tatters, even the prospect of a sedentary job stuffing envelopes, I reasoned, seemed a tiny price to pay to still be breathing.
+And even though my passion in raising awareness of Kombucha tea in the UK over the previous 12 years – quite the best task anyone could be gifted with having fallen into their lap (another long story!), and which had fueled and driven my life with zest and joy for many years – now lay in tatters, even the prospect of a sedentary job stuffing envelopes, I reasoned, seemed a tiny price to pay to still be breathing.

 keeping the dream alive